Samaya Seminyak & Kerambitan

 The 21 villas perch on gently sloping hills that fringe a sparkling black sand beach on the edge of the Indian Ocean with views over the gardens or the ocean.
 At least half of the villas have their own private pools in the gardens so for that extra privacy it is worth the small premium.
 The style in the same as other the Waka resorts as you are surrounded by the textures and colours of nature: dressed slate, tiles, smooth unpainted wood, soft homespun fabrics, intricately worked copper, fragrant alang-alang grass roofing, natural bamboo, rough-cut stone, flowers and foliage.

 The rooms are all well designed with indoor and outdoor bathrooms, gardens with private gazebo, Satellite TV, and Wi-Fi throughout as well as all of the other amenities you would expect from a hotel of this level.
 The resort also boasts a traditional spa, fitness centre, boutique and library.
 There is also a main swimming pool close to the beach as this wild coast is not suitable for swimming.

 Day by day

 Having cleared immigration you will be met by your driver and guide and transferred to your hotel.
-Set in a great location amongst the paddy fields, surrounded by local villages, it's ideally placed for exploring this still traditional farming region and seeing a side of Bali unexplored by traditional visitors.
+Set in a great location among the paddy fields, surrounded by local villages, it's ideally placed for exploring this still traditional farming region and seeing a side of Bali unexplored by traditional visitors.

 The Waka Gangga offers many activities to help you discover this beautiful area.
 You might like to trek or cycle past local villages, temples and plantations or visit local craftsmen.
 There is also a range of complimentary, cultural activities at the hotel for adults and children such as Balinese kite making or gamelan lessons.